crmlatte/tp/docs/DeveloperGuide.md

     * Use case ends.
 * 1b.
 The specified student index/student ID/tutorial group is invalid.
     * System outputs an error message.
     * Use case ends.

+**Use case: UC9 - Add a Repository link to a Student**

+**MSS**

+1. User requests to add Repository Link to a student.
+2. User specifies which student to add to.
+3. System adds the Repository Link to the student.
+4. Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+    * Use case ends.

+**Use case: UC10 - Delete a student's contact details**

+**MSS**

+1. User requests to list students.
+2. System shows a list of students.
+3. User requests to delete a specific student in the list.
+4. System shows confirmation message.
+5. User confirms.
+6. System deletes the student from the list.
+7. Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+    * Use case ends.

+* 5a.
+User declines.
+    * Use case ends.

 *{More to be added}*